coinam-hd/coinam-client-api-docs/endpoints/INIT_SESSION.md

 Code | Description| Possible Resolution
 --- | --- | ---
-`SESSION_CREATE_ERROR` | Failed to start a new API session | n/a
-`SESSION_CREATE_TIMEOUT` | Request new sessions/tokens too fast from same IP address | Possible abuse detected
+`TOKEN_ALREADY_SUPPLIED` | A valid session token was already supplied in header | No need to use this endpoint `SESSION_CREATE_ERROR` | Failed to start a new API session | n/a `SESSION_CREATE_TIMEOUT` | Request new sessions/tokens too fast from same IP address | Possible abuse detected